DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 As he fell, there was no sign of him rising up.
 It wasn't just blast.
 Despite her outward appearance to be ok, his internal organs and bones itself were smashed to pieces.
-Rinne witnessed his last moment when magic exploded inside Kay.
+Rinne witnessed his last moment when magic exploded inside Kai.

-"...Kay?"
+"...Kai?"

 There was no response.
 Of course because there was no way to survive for him.